Ken Sailors

 From 1946 to 1951, Sailors played professionally in the BAA and NBA as a member of the Cleveland Rebels, Chicago Stags, Philadelphia Warriors, Providence Steamrollers, Denver Nuggets, Boston Celtics, and Baltimore Bullets.
 He was second in the BAA in total assists in 1946–47, was named to the All-BAA 2nd team in 1948–49, and averaged a career high 17.3 points per game in the 1949–50 season.
 He scored 3,480 points in his professional career.

+Legacy

+After retirement from pro basketball, in 1951 Sailors chose to move to Glennallen, Alaska where he became a high school teacher and coach.
+Women's basketball teams at Glennallen High School won three state championships under Sailors's coaching.

 Sailors was inducted into the University of Wyoming Athletics Hall of Fame on October 29, 1993.
 In 2012, he was named to the National Collegiate Basketball Hall of Fame.